 There is no “one size fits all” answer, but there are things you can do to make divorce less difficult for you, your kids, and your loved ones.

 A study from Michigan State University shows that the negative health impact of divorce is worse for younger people, as opposed to older ones.
+In How to Take Care of Yourself After a Divorce, I offer a few reasons why this might be.
 More specifically, sociologist Hui Liu said that baby boomers react more negatively to divorce than older generations do.

 She was surprised by these findings, saying “I would have expected divorce to carry less stress for the younger generation, since divorce is more prevalent for them,” she said.
 Her study found that those who transition from marriage to divorce experience a more rapid health decline than those who remain married.

 Liu’s research suggests it is not the status of being married or divorced, per se, that affects health, but instead is the process of transitioning from marriage to divorce that is stressful and hurts health.
 To learn more about her research, read Divorce Hurts Health More at Earlier Ages.

 How to Make Divorce Less Difficult